Chiv2-Community/chivstats.xyz-web/README.md

 ## Requirements
 Python is required.
 The required python packages for the project can be found in `requirements.txt` and can be installed with pip.

-## Running the Project
 Chivstats needs a postgres server installed and running.  https://wiki.postgresql.org/wiki/Homebrew.
 For full development get the schema and dump from gimmic (or download here).

 To run the project, you'll need to have Django installed and configured.
-You can follow the standard Django project setup, including applying migrations and running the development server.
+You can follow the standard Django project setup, including applying migrations and running the develop ment server.
+## Running the Project

+Create a "secrets" file and install it.
+Use the environment variable $CHIVCRED_LOCATION or use the default location defined in chivstats/settings.py.

+Run your postgres server with the db dump

+Run 'python manage.py runserver'

 ## Contributing